Mikkel Kessler

 Mikkel Kessler (born 1 March 1979) is a Danish former professional boxer who competed from 1998 to 2013.
-He held multiple super-middleweight world championships, including the WBA title three times between 2004 and 2013, and the WBC title twice between 2006 and 2010.
+He held multiple super-middleweight world championships, including the World Boxing Association (WBA) title (Super and Regular versions) three times between 2004 and 2013, and the WBC title twice between 2006 and 2010.

 Early life

 Kessler was born to a Danish father and an English mother, Ann, who hails from Salisbury, Wiltshire.
 He began his vocation early, training in boxing gyms at age 13.

 Amateur career

 Kessler competed five years as an amateur (2/93-1/98).
 He finished his amateur career with a record of 44 wins and three losses.
 He won the 1995 European Cadet (15-16 age group) Championship, 1996 and 1997 Danish Junior Championships, the 1996 Nordic Amateur Championship, and in his last amateur bout won the 1998 Zealand International Tournament after stopping all 3 of his opponents.

 Professional career

 Early career

 Kessler originally campaigned as a light middleweight and then middleweight for the first 22 fights of his career.
-He won all of his first 22 fights by knockout (KO).